Incitement: Israel

-The Road map for peace plan envisaged that the Palestinians should dismantle their security organizations and, in their stead, create security forces to combat 'terror, violence, and incitement'.
-As with other plans for a mutual framework for moving towards peace, the Roadmap proposal would not have required to state that Israel must cease violence and incitement against the Palestinians.

 New Zealand

 In New Zealand, every one who incites any person to commit an offence is a party to and guilty of the offence and liable for the same penalty as a person who commits the offence.

 When a person incites another to commit an offence that is not in fact committed the person is liable for the same penalty as a person who attempts to commit an offence that is not in fact committed.
 The penalty for inciting the commission of an offence that is not in fact committed is 10 years imprisonment if the maximum penalty for the offence is imprisonment for life and in other cases up to half the maximum penalty of the primary offence.

+Soviet Union

+Turkey

+The Turkish Penal Code distinguishes between the crimes of abetting (Article 38) and assisting (Article 39).
+Under paragraph (a) of the second clause of the article 39, incitement is included in the provision regarding assisting.
+Specifically, the law outlines how aiding a crime involves both encouraging someone to commit a crime and helping them afterward.
+This includes actions like providing tools for the crime, promising to hide the criminal, or reinforcing someone’s already existing decision to commit the crime, known as incitement.

+Individuals who abet someone to commit a crime, even though that person initially had no intention of doing so, are called accessories.They are prosecuted for the crime they encouraged.